-We have initiated Phase 3 clinical trials in the United States for the use of MDX to treat ADHD in adults.
-If these and any future clinical trials demonstrate the safety and efficacy of MDX, we will seek to obtain marketing approval from the FDA for MDX for use in adults.
-We have similar plans to seek marketing approval in the European Union and later in Japan.
+If the data from these and future clinical trials demonstrate the safety and efficacy of MDX, we will seek to obtain marketing approval from the FDA for MDX for use in ADHD.
+We have similar plans to seek marketing approval in the European Union, Japan and other territories.